farm012/Transcription_RT/README.md

 ## 🎧 Whisper Audio Transcriber

-A simple GUI-based tool that uses Whisper and PyQt5 to transcribe audio using microphone input.
+A simple GUI-based tool that uses Whisper and PyQt5 to transcribe audio using desktop input.

 ### Features
 - Live transcription using Whisper